 Niobrara Public School highly values the health and well-being of every staff member and will plan and implement activities and policies that support personal efforts by staff to maintain a healthy lifestyle.
 The School Wellness Team will develop, promote, and oversee a multifaceted plan to promote staff health and wellness.
+Currently Niobrara Public School participates in the EHA (Educator Health Alliance) as a staff wellness program.
 Niobrara Public School staff members are encouraged to serve as healthy role models for our students.